ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 Line **[A]** shows the parent catalog for gfx1030, the first of the three parent catalogs generated.
-Line **[B]** shows a fallback child catalog, which reference each of the archiecture specific fallback kernels in the associate .hsaco files.
+Line **[B]** shows a fallback child catalog, which reference each of the archiecture specific fallback kernels in the associated .hsaco files.
 This means that at least some of the parameter/problem type combinations for *DD_Contraction_l_Alik_Bjlk_Cijk_Dijk* haven't been explicitly tuned for these architectures.
 Note that the matching .hsaco files (above **[B]**) are code object libraries for HIP source kernels.